ifeisachildofGod/SpaceInvader/documentation/notes.md

 - Add a way for the player to know his bearings and where he is on the minimap
 - Fix the bugs in the minimap when in the pause and zooming, partially by updating the UI
 - Fix the angle and distance from where the enemy is to shoot the player while on the planet
-- Find and fix the bug that causes the fighter enemy to freeze once the enemy in "far away" from the player
+- Fix the system that makes the enemies return home after a kill
-- Make the enemy able to kill the player while on the planet
+- Fix the rotational garbage